ConorCasey99/My_Workout_Pal_2/README.md

 # My Workout Pal

-My Workout Pal is an android app that lets your track workouts.
+My Workout Pal is an android app that lets you track your workouts and share them.
+Uses google firebase and google authentication for persistence and authentication.
+Written in kotlin using android studio.

 ## Details
 Student Name: ConorCasey.<br>